Issue

 If you have to adjust your cost calculation or your historical cost, you must first pause the event and make your adjustments.
 Then, validate and resume the event, and re-evaluate your scenarios.

-Cause: Comparing annualized costs with unit costs
+Cause 1: Comparing annualized costs with unit costs

-For example, an annualized cost calculation could be Unit Cost * Volume.
-If your historical cost is assigned to a column that is just the historical unit cost, the calculated savings will be inaccurate as a result of comparing two disparate calculations.
+For example, if your annualized cost calculation is "Unit Cost * Volume," but your historical cost column only contains historical unit costs, the calculated savings will be inaccurate because you're comparing two different types of calculations.

-Solution: Ensure you are comparing similar calculations
+Solution 1: Ensure you are comparing similar calculations

-Cause: Assigning the Historic column role to the incorrect column
+Cause 2: Assigning the Historic column role to the incorrect column

 If after reviewing your cost calculation and historical cost and making any necessary adjustments, you discover that the issue persists, you may have assigned the historical cost to the incorrect column.

-Solution: Ensure you assigned the Historic column role to the correct column
+Solution 2: Ensure you assigned the Historic column role to the correct column

 Update your historical cost column as required.